m0hammad-yaser/OSWE-AWAE-Notes/openITCOCKPIT/README.md

 ```
 The `_onConnectionOpen` function simply calls `requestUniqId`, which sends a request to the server for a unique ID.
 This step is essential to remember when interacting with the WebSocket server.
 ### Interacting With the WebSocket Server
+Now that we understand WebSocket requests, we can begin to interact with the server.
+Although BurpSuite can interact with a WebSocket server, the user interface is not ideal for our situation.
+BurpSuite also lacks a WebSocket *Intruder*.
+Because of these limitations, we will instead build our own client in Python.
+#### Building a Client